2023 Best Value Nursing Master's Degree Schools in North Carolina

 The average tuition and fees for an in-state graduate student at WSSU are $6,718 a year.

-Western Carolina University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
-It came in at #6 on the list.
-WCU is a fairly large public school located in the town of Cullowhee.
+Western Carolina University ranked #6 on this year’s Best Value Nursing Master’s Degree Schools in North Carolina list.
+WCU is a large public school located in the distant town of Cullowhee.

 WCU graduate students pay an average of $7,480 in in-state tuition and fees each year.

-With a ranking of #7, University of North Carolina at Greensboro did quite well on this year’s best value schools for nursing students working on their master’s degree.
-UNC Greensboro is a large public school located in the large city of Greensboro.
+University of North Carolina at Greensboro ranked #7 on this year’s Best Value Nursing Master’s Degree Schools in North Carolina list.
+UNC Greensboro is a fairly large public school located in the city of Greensboro.

 Full Nursing at University of North Carolina at Greensboro Report

-The average tuition and fees for an in-state graduate student at UNC Pembroke are $6,775 a year.
+In-state tuition fees for graduate students at UNC Pembroke are $6,775 per year.

-University of North Carolina at Chapel Hill did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
-It came in at #9 on the list.
+University of North Carolina at Chapel Hill landed the #9 spot in the 2023 rankings for the best value master’s degree nursing programs.
 UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

-UNC Chapel Hill also took the #3 spot in our Best Nursing Master’s Degree Schools in North Carolina rankings.
+UNC Chapel Hill also made our Best Nursing Master’s Degree Schools in North Carolina list, coming in at #3.

 Gardner - Webb graduate students pay an average of $10,130 in in-state tuition and fees each year.